 Noted for their "Deft, skillful" performances (NY Times), the NYU Percussion Ensemble explores the entire range of styles and mediums, and provides a rich venue in which NYU student and faculty composers' works are performed.
 To date, the ensemble has premiered over 50 new works by NYU student composers.
 They have collaborated with several well-known artists including: Jan Williams, Javier Diaz, Joe Passaro, Mike Rosen, and Robert Miller.
 Recent significant performances have included George Antheil’s Ballet Mécanique, Alberto Ginastera’s Cantata para América Mágica, Pierre Boulez’s Improvisations sur Mallarmé I and II, the NY premiere of Elliot Carter’s Tintinnabulations, and Iannis Xenakis’ Persephassa.

-The NYU Percussion Ensemble is open solely to Instrumental Performance majors
+The NYU Percussion Ensemble is open to Percussion Program majors and Instrumental Performance majors only (by audition).

 Performances and Concerts